What to Do When a Parent Doesnโ€™t Collaborate on an IEP

 Establishing trust and rapport is essential when dealing with parents who are less engaged in the IEP process.
 Consider trying the following strategies:

-• Always actively listen to parents’ concerns and validate their perspectives.
+• Always actively listen to parents’ concerns and validate their perspectives, creating a safe space.

 • Communicate regularly and be responsive to their questions and requests.
 This could be via email, text, or phone calls home.
 It might even be something as simple as using communication stickers on papers or on folders that go home daily.